raspberrypilearning/cd-dice-roller/en/step_2.md

     }
 ```

+--- /task ---

 There is a lot going on here, let's examine it further.

 [[[generic-javascript-create-a-function]]]

 The `return` keyword in a function sends the value to the right of `return` back to the point where the function was called.
 In this case, it is the code to get a random number between 1 and 6; i.e., the numbers on the faces of dice. `Math.random()` returns a random decimal number between 0 and 1 (inclusive of 0, but not 1). `Math.floor()` will round down the decimal number that is inside the `()`.

---- /task ---

 --- task ---

 To test your code, lets get that `Roll Dice` button to do something!
-If you click on the file called `index.html` above your code and look for the following line:
+Click on the file called `index.html` above your code and look for the following line:

 ```html
     <button onclick="rollButton()">Roll Dice</button>